TBarnhart2/DnD/content/Campaign Session Plans/Session 1.5.md

 The piece isn't there and was raided before they got there (Razor) Talks with Heimerdinger and Tua, where they will be confronted (fight Tua and Heimerdinger?)

-## To-Do
-- Tell Zach that Razor wants him to activate the lens piece in the Capital of Jakunta, as it works better with lots of Aether crystals around it (center of the city has lots)
-- Create Catalyst group members
-- Bearded Devil Owlbear

 #### Rising Meeting
 Following Friday, at Dusk
 Same vibe as last time, though it's a different person now